-These notices all have specific time limits and certain content requirements.
-For example, the notice might have to describe the property that is being foreclosed, include the amount due, state the amount necessary to cure the default, and provide information about the person who you can contact to discuss the notice.
+These notices all have specific time limits and specific content requirements.
+For example, the notice might have to describe the property that's being foreclosed, include the amount due, state the amount necessary to cure the default, and provide information about the person who you can contact to discuss the notice.

-If a lender does not comply with all of the state-specific requirements, you may be able to force the lender to go back and re-do the foreclosure, or at least correct the defect, which can provide you with valuable time to try to work out an alternative to foreclosure with your lender.
+If a lender doesn't comply with all of the state-specific requirements, you might be able to force the lender to go back and re-do the foreclosure, or at least correct the defect, which can provide you with valuable time to try to work out an alternative.

-Major violations of the law, such as if the lender failed to send you a notice of default as required by state law or a breach letter as required by the deed of trust, will probably cause the lender to have to start the foreclosure over.
-This is because if you don’t receive proper notice, the foreclosure can come as a complete surprise leaving you little time to try to cure the default or work out a deal with your lender to avoid foreclosure.
+Major violations of the law, like if the lender failed to send you a notice of default as required by state law or a breach letter as required by the deed of trust, will probably cause the lender to have to start the foreclosure over.
+This is because if you don’t receive proper notice, the foreclosure can come as a complete surprise leaving you little time to try to cure the default or work out a deal to avoid foreclosure.
 In general, courts are not likely to allow errors that deprive you of valuable time to resolve the problem.

-However, if the error is minor and does not cause you any harm, then it probably won’t stop the foreclosure.
+But if the error is minor and doesn't cause you any harm, then it probably won’t stop the foreclosure.
 For example, violations such as the misspelling of a name are almost always considered inconsequential in the eyes of the court.
 In fact, some state statutes even specifically state that certain trivial procedural errors will not affect the foreclosure.

 If you think the lender committed a procedural error and want to fight the foreclosure, the way you go about it depends on whether the process is judicial or nonjudicial.